Brooke Kamin Rapaport: Career

-At Madison Square Park Conservancy, Rapaport has organized outdoor projects with contemporary artists including Diana Al-Hadid, Tony Cragg, Abigail DeVille, Leonardo Drew, Teresita Fernández, Hugh Hayden, Paula Hayes, Cristina Iglesias, Maya Lin, Josiah McElheny, Giuseppe Penone, Martin Puryear, Arlene Shechet, and Krzysztof Wodiczko Through Madison Square Park Conservancy in 2017, she established Public Art Consortium, a national initiative of museum, public art program, and sculpture park curators.
+At Madison Square Park Conservancy, Rapaport organized outdoor projects with contemporary artists including Diana Al-Hadid, Tony Cragg, Abigail DeVille, Leonardo Drew, Nicole Eisenman, Teresita Fernández, Hugh Hayden, Paula Hayes, Cristina Iglesias, Maya Lin, Josiah McElheny, Giuseppe Penone, Martin Puryear, Arlene Shechet, Shahzia Sikander, Rose B. Simpson, and Krzysztof Wodiczko.
+Through Madison Square Park Conservancy in 2017, Rapaport established Public Art Consortium, a national initiative of museum, public art program, and sculpture park curators.
+In 2024, to mark the twentieth anniversary of the founding of the Conservancy's public art program, she was the editor and lead author for Public Art in Public Space: Twenty Years Advancing Work in New York's Madison Square Park, published by Gregory R. Miller & Company.
+She also narrated the video documentary launched to celebrate the milestone year.

 In August 2018, Madison Square Park Conservancy, along with the U.S. Department of State's Bureau of Educational and Cultural Affairs, announced that Martin Puryear will represent the United States at La Biennale di Venezia 58th International Art Exhibition.
 The 2019 U.S. Pavilion was commissioned and curated by Rapaport.
 The exhibition marked the first time in the history of the Biennale that the U.S. Pavilion was organized by an institution whose visual arts program is focused exclusively on public art.
-An accompanying catalogue, with essays by Rapaport, Darby English, Anne M. Wagner, and Tobi Haslett, was published by Gregory R. Miller & Co.
+An accompanying catalogue, with essays by Rapaport, Darby English, Anne M. Wagner, and Tobi Haslett, was published by Gregory R. Miller & Company.

-She sits on the boards of the Adolph and Esther Gottlieb Foundation, the Al Held Foundation, the von Rydingsvard and Greengard Foundation, the Mead Art Museum at Amherst College, and formerly Socrates Sculpture Park.
-In 2022, she received an honorary Doctor of Arts from Amherst College.
+Rapaport sits on the boards of the Adolph and Esther Gottlieb Foundation, the Al Held Foundation, the von Rydingsvard and Greengard Foundation, and formerly Socrates Sculpture Park and the Mead Art Museum at Amherst College.